Do you have specific questions about our online application process? Read our Frequently Asked Questions for Online Submission.

 Therefore, we will consider awarding grants for the activities of non-exempt groups (those that are not 501(c)(3) organizations) that have an established relationship with a fiscal sponsor that does have this tax-exempt status under the following circumstances:

 To learn more about formalizing a fiscal sponsor relationship, click here.

 If you answer “yes” to the above questions, you are ready to consider submitting an application.
 If you still have questions, please feel free to contact our Vice President for Programs, Karin Demarest at 707.303.9621.

 All of our grant applications are submitted electronically.
 Please go to the Competitive Grants Table to find the online application and accompanying forms for your field of interest.
-Read more Frequently Asked Questions for Online Submission
+Read more FAQs for Online Submission.

 You may apply to each program, as long as you meet the grant criteria.
 Generally, you may submit only one application per grant program per year.
 However, multi-service organizations (those that have distinct program departments serving different fields) may submit multiple applications.

 Yes, it is fine to reapply for additional years of support provided the grant goals and criteria still align with your program outcomes.

 This refers to an Internal Revenue Service designation code that verifies that an organization is charitable, tax-exempt, and nonprofit.
 Community Foundation’s due diligence on grant applicants includes verifying 501(c)(3) status.